EliAndrewC/l7r/setting/l7r.md

 #### Total Rice Production

-At an assumed density of 400 farmers per square mile across Rokugan's ~60,000 sq mi of rice land:
+At an assumed density of 400 farmers per square mile across Rokugan's ~60,000 sq mi of rice-suitable land:

 ```
-400 farmers/sq mi * 60,000 sq mi = ~24,000,000 rice farmers in Rokugan
+400 farmers/sq mi * 60,000 sq mi = ~24,000,000 farmers on rice-suitable terrain
 ```

+This 24 million is the total farming population living on rice-suitable land.
+Of these, roughly 8 million directly work the active wet paddies (the ~1/3 of rice-suitable area under active wet-paddy cultivation in any given year, per the labor-limited utilization frame discussed below); the remaining ~16 million work the supporting hillside soybean and azuki fields whose runoff fertilizes the paddies, the dryland fields for aftercrops and other Five Grains, the small share of upland-rice rotation, and the labor-fallow margins.
+Together they constitute the human-economic system of the 60,000 sq mi rice-suitable region.

 Annual rice production at 3,000 koku per square mile: